-Scouting for new legal technology solutions for your in-house legal department?
+Scouting for new legal matter management solutions for your in-house legal department?

 You're not alone.
 According to KPMG’s 2021 Global Legal Department Benchmarking Survey, corporate legal departments have several legal software options on their shopping lists, among them: